 - 1 x Set of bolts and nuts to fasten Poppy's torso on the suction pad

 - 2 x M5x20mm bolts

-- 1 x set of 3D printed parts in white polyamid for the head, the torso, and the suction pad + 3D printed part device
+- 1 x set of 3D printed parts in white polyamide for the head, the torso, and the suction pad + 3D printed part device

-The shoes are not included, which gives you the liberty to choose your favourite pair for your robot!
+The shoes are not included, which gives you the liberty to choose your favorite pair for your robot!
 (Poppy's shoe size is 23).